-SNAP! is presented by the University of California at Berkeley.
-It was developed by Jens Mönig at MioSoft Corporation, with design input and documentation by Brian Harvey at Berkeley, and contributions by students at Berkeley and elsewhere.
+Snap! is presented by the University of California at Berkeley.
+It was developed by Jens Mönig at MioSoft Corporation (now at SAP), with design input and documentation by Brian Harvey at Berkeley, and contributions by students at Berkeley and elsewhere.

 This material is based partly upon work supported by the National Science Foundation under Grant No. 1138596.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 Snap!
 4.0 is the current version.
 Try out the language at http://snap.berkeley.edu/run (the button above).

 |Need help?||Read the Reference Manual.|

 |Found a bug?||Report it at our Github repository.|

 |Discuss Snap! with other users?||See our Scratch forum thread.|